Five-star basketball recruit commits to Indiana over Kansas

 “The Indiana fans are crazy,” McNeeley said with a big smile when asked about the Hoosier faithful.
 “All over the country, I’ve had fans come up to me, tell me to go to Indiana.
 It’s crazy.”

-The sharp shooter can add a much-needed talent to the long game for IU.
-Last season, the Hoosiers struggled from three, making 37 percent from past the arc.
-IU’s top three-point shooter guard Trey Galloway led the way, sinking 46.2 percent.
-The Hoosiers also lost Miller Kopp to graduation — another habitual three shooter.
+The sharpshooter can add a much-needed talent to the long game for IU.
+Last season, the Hoosiers struggled from three, making 37 percent from beyond the arc.
+IU’s top three-point shooter Trey Galloway led the way, sinking 46.2 percent.
+The Hoosiers also lost Miller Kopp to graduation — another standout three-point shooter.

 Hoosiers fans can watch McNeeley for themselves Sunday night 9 p.m.
 ET in the championship game of the Top Flight Invite, televised on ESPN2.